biletnam/movie-theater-app/README.md

 These were the 5 basic models I thought were enough to get a simple movie theater started.
 Once a user visits the page and chooses their theater, the theater show page contains all the movies playing and their available show times.
 Since the movie screenings have all the relevant date/time information and are tied to the ticket_orders table, I created some model methods to check the amount of tickets remaining for each screening, ensuring sold out screenings were marked as such and then disabled the ability to create a ticket order for a past or sold out screening.

 For ticket orders, I used a the gem 'credit_card_validations' and a jQuery.payment plugin to validate the customer credit cards and simple date validations for expiration dates.
-Once submitted successfully, users will receive a ticket order summary/receipt to their email, which was set up with sendgrid.
+Once submitted successfully, users will receive a ticket order summary/receipt to their email, which was set up with SendGrid.

 The theater show page is also the main place for the owner to check out all business details.
 The tabs for auditoriums lets you choose an auditorium to see all movies being played inside and their showtimes.
 The orders tab shows all individual orders with the earliest orders first.
 The final 'orders by movie' tab can be clicked to reveal all the orders for each movie playing in the theater, with movies ordered from highest to least ticket orders.